Kiffhost/exalted-scripture-understanding/Exalted-Specific Rules/Sidereal/Constellations.md

 ---
 tags:
   - source/sidereal-book
+aliases:
+  - constellation
 ---
-The constellations of Creation’s zodiac stand out against the night sky, each presiding over certain threads of fate.
+*The constellations of Creation’s zodiac stand out against the night sky, each presiding over certain threads of fate.*
 Sidereals invoke the constellations to create resplendent destinies and speak prophecy.
-Constellations are also the thematic foundations of Sidereal Charms.
+Constellations are also the thematic foundations of [[Sidereal]] [[Charms]].

 Creation’s cultures demarcate the stars in countless different ways and ascribe vastly different meanings to the same signs.
 These beliefs and perspectives don’t influence Sidereal magic that draws on the constellations.